bozsahin/cogs579/README.md

 (NB. main readings for references to weekly reads.
 Number 0 is the textbook.)

 W1-2: Why philosophers should care about computer science,
-         and computer scientists should care about philosophy (0:ch.1-3; 3:ch.1; 11:ch.0-1; 12:ch.1-2)
+         and computer scientists should care about philosophy (0:ch.1-3; 3:ch.1; 11:ch.0-1)

 W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (10; 13)

 W5:  Does nature compute?
-Representation and computers (7)
+Representation, the monad  and the computer (7; 14)

 W6: Philosophy and computational complexity (5; 8)

+(the rest is SUBJECT TO CHANGE per term)

 W7: The digital/analog dichotomy fallacy: what is a computer?
 (0:ch.6; 6; 3:ch.24)